curl/curl-for-win/README.md

 - Generated binaries are automatically uploaded to [VirusTotal](https://www.virustotal.com/).
 - To verify the hashes of the latest build, you can look up the correct values in the build log.
-Watch for `main` branch builds, log lines starting with `SHA`:
+Watch for `main` branch, log lines starting with `SHA`:
     <https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main>
 - The build process is multi-platform and able to cross-build Windows executables from \*nix hosts (Linux and macOS tested.)